 Our health station is maintained and staffed with qualified personnel for the health and safety of all campers, at all times.
 The health officer must check all medications, prescription and non-prescription drugs brought to camp, in accordance with BSA policy.
 All medications must be brought in the original container and clearly marked with a name to be kept with Scoutmaster in a locked container or vehicle.
 If a controlled substance, the medication must be kept in a double locked container.
 All injuries occurring at camp must be reported to the health officer and registered in the camp's first aid log.
 Upon departure from camp, health forms must be checked out with the medical personnel on site.
-Emergency shelter is at the Education Center on the South side of Swan Lake.
+Emergency shelter is at the Community Center in the city of Anita.
+Park Ranch will direct us in the Emergency situation.